Writing a CV

 Your personal statement should show how your experiences and skills relate to the role that you are applying for.

 Make a list of bullet points covering what you see as your most important skills.
-Be concise, specific and refer to the role that you are applying for.
+Refer to the role that you are applying for.
 Here are some examples:

 • Excellent communicator with experience in email marketing